HadiDoDev/memory-tracker/README.md

 Use openssl to generate the "hashed" version of the password and store it in an environment variable:<br/>
 ``export HASHED_PASSWORD=$(openssl passwd -apr1 $PASSWORD)``
 ### Run

-CD to the path `memory_tracker/docker` and run the following commands to create and run stack:<br/>
+CD to the path `memory_tracker/docker` and run the following commands to create and run stack: <br />
 ```docker stack deploy -c docker-compose-[deploy|dev].yml memory-tracker```
 -----